tseitzin/golf-card-game/README.md

-# My Online Games 🎮
+# Golf Card Game 🏌️‍♂️🃏

-A collection of online multiplayer games built with React and Vite, including:
-- **Golf Card Game** 🏌️‍♂️🃏 - A digital card game where the lowest score wins
+A digital implementation of the card game "Golf" (also known as "Play Nine") built with React and Vite.
+Play against computer opponents or with friends in this strategic card game where the lowest score wins!
-- **Race Game** 🏁 - An exciting racing game

 ## 🎮 Game Rules